technosophos/vscode-helm/README.md

 ## Known Issues

-This extension has not been thoroughly tested on Windows.
+- This extension has not been thoroughly tested on Windows.
+- For deeply nested charts, template previews are generated against highest (umbrella) chart values (though for Helm Template calls you can pick your chart)

 ## Release Notes